olimaximus/Tetris-Clone/README.md

 ---

-## 📝 License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to fork, contribute, or reach out with feedback!
+This project was built independently by following the public video tutorial by OttoBotCode on YouTube.
+No source code from Patreon or external distribution was copied or reused.